canonical/indico-operator/docs/explanation/charm-architecture.md

 # Charm Architecture

-At its core, [Indico](https://getindico.io/) is a [Flask](https://flask.palletsprojects.com/) application that requires connections to [PostgreSQL](https://www.postgresql.org/), [Redis](https://redis.io/), and [Celery](https://docs.celeryq.dev/en/stable/).
+At its core, [Indico](https://getindico.io/) is a [Flask](https://flask.palletsprojects.com/) application that integrates with [PostgreSQL](https://www.postgresql.org/), [Redis](https://redis.io/), and [Celery](https://docs.celeryq.dev/en/stable/).

-In designing the charm, we've leveraged the [sidecar](https://kubernetes.io/blog/2015/06/the-distributed-system-toolkit-patterns/#example-1-sidecar-containers) pattern to allow us to run multiple containers in each pod with [Pebble](https://juju.is/docs/sdk/pebble) running as the workload container’s entrypoint.
+The charm design leverages the [sidecar](https://kubernetes.io/blog/2015/06/the-distributed-system-toolkit-patterns/#example-1-sidecar-containers) pattern to allow multiple containers in each pod with [Pebble](https://juju.is/docs/sdk/pebble) running as the workload container’s entrypoint.

 Pebble is a lightweight, API-driven process supervisor that is responsible for configuring processes to run in a container and controlling those processes throughout the workload lifecycle.

-Pebble `services` are configured by means of [layers](https://github.com/canonical/pebble#layer-specification), and the following containers represent each one a layer forming the effective Pebble configuration, or `plan`:
+Pebble `services` are configured through [layers](https://github.com/canonical/pebble#layer-specification), and the following containers represent each one a layer forming the effective Pebble configuration, or `plan`:

 1. An [NGINX](https://www.nginx.com/) container, which can be used to efficiently serve static resources, as well as be the incoming point for all web traffic to the pod.
 2. The [Indico](https://getindico.io/) container itself, which has a [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) server configured in HTTP mode.